Hawkuro/SpaceTimer/README.md

 SpaceTimer
 ==========

-A timer that is active iff. spacebar is held down.
+Simple app with a given amount of timers that run iff the given key is held down, keys are Z, X and Space for demonstration purposes.